-There are 5 key differences between true love and toxic love in this humble author’s mind.
+Here are 5 differences between true love and toxic love.

 In true love, the development of self is most important.
 Both parties should want the best for one another.

 In toxic love, the primary focus is on the relationship itself, sometimes obsessing over how the two people involved interface.